ResearchOct 7, 2025

 What happens when we get this right?

 Proper ABM grounds evaluations in the nitty-gritty nuances of production data.
-This grounding unlocks continuous improvements in product quality and higher ROI.
-Instead of relying on generic benchmarks or handcrafted, potentially biased criteria, agent companies can discover specialized evals rooted in the unique contexts and preferences of their own customers.
-Products begin to learn directly from users, which lends particularly well towards post-PMF agent companies: customized evals are a tool to convert distribution advantages into product advantages, turning usage into a compounding source of product superiority.
+This leads to continuous improvements in product quality and higher ROI.
+Teams move away from generic benchmarks or handcrafted, potentially biased criteria towards specialized evals rooted in the unique contexts and preferences of their own customers.
+Customized evals are a tool to convert distribution advantages into product advantages, turning usage into a compounding source of product superiority.
 Evals actually become your moat.

 The signals are already in your data.
 Find the right hill.